In every region that Nova Energy supplies electricity we offer a choice of two main plan types:

 Why do you offer Standard and Low User options?

-Nova Energy is required to offer Low User plans to all residential electricity customers who qualify under the he Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004.
+Nova Energy is required to offer Low User plans to all residential electricity customers who qualify under the Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004.

 Read the regulations on the New Zealand Legislation website